 Snettisham is a pretty seaside village situated between Sandringham and Hunstanton.
 The village has an excellent community spirit, with many clubs, churches and other organisations.

 When Council is full, we have 13 parish councillors who meet monthly.
-From time to time there are vacancies and these are advertised when they occur; elections can occur, but, between the cycle of local council elections (next in 2019), most places are filled by co-option.
+From time to time there are vacancies and these are advertised when they occur; elections do happen, as in 2019, but, between those, most places are filled by co-option.
 The Parish Council is very active, and works hard to keep the village looking wonderful with help from the many parishioners who are keen to be involved in village life.

 Council operates a number of “Support Groups”, each with a lead councillor, supported by other councillors who have an interest in that subject area, and take responsibility for those aspects of council business.
 The Groups report back to Full Council at its meetings, proposing items for consideration.
 Finance is the responsibility of all councillors, under the leadership of the Responsible Finance Officer.
 In addition, there are Working Groups which deal with specific issues or projects.
 The Standing Orders under which Council operates can be found here.

 An important aspect of any parish council’s activities is its response to planning applications locally, and SPC does its best to respond to all of these.
 To ensure that your information on such applications is always up to date, it is best to use the Borough Council website for this – all Council responses to applications are available to view there.